shubham1502-hue/shubham1502-hue/README.md

 Analyst with hands-on experience building data and ops infrastructure from scratch at an early-stage startup.
-Targeting analyst roles at Series A+ startups in Bengaluru.
+Targeting analyst roles at high-growth startups in Bengaluru.

 Previously at STEMpedia — primary analytical resource to the CEO.
 Built Zoho CRM, RevOps pipeline, and weekly business review